vasi/xmoto-build/README.txt

 SDL libraries, ODE: GNU Lesser General Public License v2.1
 gettext: GNU General Public License v3
 xmoto: GNU General Public License v2
+wqy-microhei: Apache 2 License

 These scripts:

-Copyright (c) 2008, Dave Vasilevsky
+Copyright (c) 2008-2013, Dave Vasilevsky
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: